cloudmesh/classes/_sources/lesson/doc/report.txt

 of work.

-In case you are in a team, you can use either gitlab while collaboratively developing the LaTeX document or use sharelatex or overleaf.
+In case you are in a team, you can use either github/gitlab while collaboratively developing the LaTeX document, use sharelatex, or overleaf.

 Your final submission will include the bibliography file as a separate document.
 All images must be placed in an images folder and submitted in your repository with the originals.
+When using sharelatex or overleaf you must replicate the directory layout carefully.
+YOu must also make sure that all files and directories in sharelatex you use be copied back to github.

 .. warning:: There will be **NO EXCEPTION** to this format.
 Hence if
 	     you do not know latex we recommend you get familiar with